 The highest grade of membership, IEEE Fellow, is attained through nomination by peers and approval by the IEEE Board of Directors for distinction in the profession.

 IEEE publishes nearly a third of the world’s technical literature in electrical engineering, computer science, and electronics.
-This includes more than 148 transactions, journals, and magazines published annually.
+This includes approximately 170 transactions, journals, and magazines published annually.
 In cooperation with John Wiley and Sons, Inc., IEEE also produces technical books, monographs, guides, and textbooks.
-All IEEE content since 1988 plus select content dating back to 1950 is available in digital format.

 IEEE journals are consistently among the most highly cited in electrical and electronics engineering, telecommunications, and other technical fields.